-Luckily help is at hand as Transum has two mirror sites which can be found at www.transum.info and www.transum.com.
+Luckily help is at hand as Transum has a mirror site which can be found at www.transum.info.

-These sites contain all of the Starters, activities and webpages which can be found on www.transum.org but they don't have the latest details of subscribers and they don't contain the latest Trophy cabinets.
+This mirror site contain all of the Starters, activities and webpages which can be found on www.transum.org but it doesn't have the latest details of subscribers and it doesn't contain the latest Trophy cabinets.

 With these limitations in mind please only use the mirror sites if the main site is not accessible.